Mastering Magisters' Terrace

-In this guide, we delve into the revamped Magister's Terrace, highlighting key abilities and strategic tips to help you navigate the dungeon effectively.
+In this guide, we walk through the revamped Magisters' Terrace, highlighting key abilities and strategic tips to help you navigate the dungeon effectively.
 This section will cover the initial trash mobs you’ll encounter and key strategies to tackle the challenges they present.

 Initial Trash Mobs

-As you embark on your journey through Magister's Terrace, the first set of opponents you'll face are the initial trash mobs.
-These include challenging adversaries like the Arcane Sentry, Arcane Magesters, and Sunblade Enforcer.
+As you embark on your journey through Magisters' Terrace, the first set of opponents you'll face are the initial trash mobs.
+These include challenging adversaries like the Arcane Sentry, Arcane Magister, and Sunblade Enforcer.
 Each presents unique challenges that require specific strategies to handle efficiently.

 - Arcane Sentry